- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 Vorecats / Saitou Tomoyoshi

-- The Frontline General of the Crew.
+- The Crew's general.
 A hot-blooded man who speaks with a Spanish accent.

 Tropes associated with Vorecats: